-City Council Meetings: The City Attorney shall serve as Parliamentarian for all City Council Meetings.
+City Council Meetings: The City Attorney, or his/her designee, shall serve as Parliamentarian for all City Council Meetings.
 The City Clerk shall act as Parliamentarian in the absence of the City Attorney; and the City Manager shall act as Parliamentarian in the absence of both the City Attorney and City Clerk.

-Boards/Commissions/Committees: The liaison Department Manager, or designee, shall serve as Parliamentarian for their respective Board, Commission, or Committee.
+Boards/Commissions/Committees: The liaison Department Manager, or their designee, shall serve as Parliamentarian for their respective Board, Commission, or Committee.